furiko-io/docs/docs/guide/execution/job/timeout-retries.md

 If a Node is misconfigured or has some host-level issue, using `restartPolicy: OnFailure` to recreate the container would not be sufficient to avoid spurious Job failures which may only be resolved by running the Task on a different Node.
 As such, Furiko recommends using Job-level retries, which recreates an entirely new Pod.

-### `maxRetryAttempts`
+### `maxAttempts`

-Specifies the maximum number of retries to attempt, **after** the first failed task.
-That is, the `maxRetryAttempts` does **NOT** include the first task.
+Specifies the maximum number of task attempts.

-If not specified, it means that the Job will not retry.
+If the job is a [parallel job](./parallelism.md), this corresponds to the maximum number of attempts for each parallel index.

+If not specified, defaults to `1` (i.e. no retries).
+Must be a positive integer.

 ### `retryDelaySeconds`

 Specifies the duration between the last failed task and creation of the next task.

+If the job is a [parallel job](./parallelism.md), the retry delay is from the time of the last failed task with the same parallel index.
+That is, if there are two parallel tasks - index `0` and index `1` - which failed at `t=0` and `t=15`, with `retryDelaySeconds` of `30`, the controller will only create the next attempts at `t=30` and `t=45` respectively.

-If not specified, it means there is no delay.
+If not specified, it means there is no delay between creating task attempts.

 ### `restartPolicy`